How to Get an Emotional Support Animal (ESA) Letter in Minneapolis, MN

 This used to be the case; ESAs were protected under the Air Carrier Access Act (ACAA) and received the same travel rights as service animals.
 However, the ACAA was amended in 2021 to exclude ESAs, leaving their travel rights up to each airline’s discretion.

 Virtually every major airline in the U.S. has opted to provide no additional protections to ESAs and they are therefore subject to standard pet fees, regulations, and restrictions.
+That said, you can always travel with a PSD in airlines, which is a psychiatric service dog.
+More on these service animals later.

 You have the legal right to live with your ESA practically anywhere in Minneapolis, thanks to the Fair Housing Act, a federal law that protects individuals against discrimination in housing.
 This applies to both the purchase and rental of property.